 ChemCollect called for collection and safe disposal of certain banned pesticides, fungicides, and other veterinary chemicals.

-EPA led rigorous and extensive technical and commercial assessments before finding two facilities that were put through waste treatment trials in 2016.
-Sterihealth in Laverton, Victoria and Toxfree in Queensland participated in the trials, with each company stabilising and disposing of half a tonne of waste.
+When viable and safe solutions for treatment and destruction of the stockpile became available, EPA led rigorous and extensive technical and commercial assessments before finding two facilities that were put through waste treatment trials in 2016.

 EPA was responsible for overseeing the trials to ensure they were conducted according to best practice methods.

-The trials determined that ToxFree in Queensland has the most suitable available technologies and processes to resolve the issue from an environmental, commercial and technical perspective.
+The trials determined that Cleanaway in Narangba, Queensland has the most suitable available technologies and processes to resolve the issue from an environmental, commercial and technical perspective.

 If you would like to receive email updates when new content is uploaded to this website, subscribe here.